 Located just about 13 miles west of the Bend downtown, Tumalo Falls Day Use Area is one of the most popular sites near Bend.
 On weekend days, it can be a challenge to find a parking spot.
 The waterfall is visible from the road and parking area.
 A short walk leads to the lower overlook platform that provides the best view of the waterfall.
 You can climb a quarter-mile on North Fork Trail to the upper viewpoint and the waterfall top.

 There are a few hiking and mountain biking trails.
-North Fork Trail leads to viewpoint - 0.25 miles.
-If you hike upstream along the creek you will find more smaller waterfalls including Double Falls after 0.8 miles and then Middle Tumalo Falls after 0.9 miles.
+North Fork Trail leads to the viewpoint 0.25 miles away.
+If you hike upstream along the creek you will find smaller waterfalls including Double Falls after 0.8 miles and then Middle Tumalo Falls after 0.9 miles.
 Mountain bikes on North Fork Trail are allowed uphill only.
 It's possible to make a loop and see more waterfalls.
 Since a part of loop trails runs through the protected watershed, dogs and bikes are prohibited.

 During winter the gate is closed.
 You can snowshoe or ski to the falls.

 Tumalo Falls | General Description